00sapo/better-morning/README.md

 ./.venv/bin/python run_local.py
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to open issues or submit pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL v3 License - see the LICENSE file for details.